From the Hidden Common Ground Initiative - Results from a Survey on Divisiveness

-As part of the Hidden Common Ground iniitiative, Public Agenda and USA TODAY have released results of a survey that was conducted in February, 2021.
+As part of the Hidden Common Ground initiative, Public Agenda and USA TODAY have released results of a survey that was conducted in February 2021.
 The survey focused on overcoming divisiveness in American public life.

-Click here to read more and to download the full report.
+Click here to read more and to download the full Public Agenda report.

 About the report on the Public Agenda website:

 This Public Agenda/USA TODAY Hidden Common Ground survey, fielded in February 2021, finds a powerful consensus across political affiliations that the nation needs to move beyond the destructive divisiveness that plagues our politics.
 It also finds common ground on several approaches to overcoming divisiveness.
 Findings from this research update and expand on Public Agenda’s 2019 Hidden Common Ground report on divisiveness in American public life.